Last Updated on

 Corsair releasing the Obsidian 500D and refreshing the Obsidian lineup was like a breath of fresh air.
 Especially when we did not really see anything from their top end case line up since the last Obsidian case.

-The 500D was a refreshing take on Obsidian, with some neat elements like the smoked tempered glass to complement the name of the case.
+The original 500D was a refreshing take on Obsidian, with some neat elements like the smoked tempered glass to complement the name of the case.

 Additionally, the build quality on the Obsidian 500D SE is unmatched, especially when you look at the price.
 The looks are extremely sleek, and the combination of tempered glass and anodized aluminum is one of the best we have seen.

-Although the Corsair Obsidian 500D SE is built on the same frame as the Crystal 570X, but Corsair has fixed some issues.
+Although the Obsidian 500D SE is built on the same frame as the Crystal 570X, Corsair has fixed some issues.
 For instance, you can put a 280mm rad on top without any issues.

-If you do not know what I am talking about, it is the cable management bar and it has made a return.
+Addition to that, there is the cable management bar and it has made a return.

 - Great looks.